 PayPal Business is a native app that helps 1.2 million small business owners across the globe review and control their sales operations at PayPal: Send invoices, view the progress of their sales, get in touch with customers when disputes arise, track their business loans and review transactions.

 With the help of my manager, I put in place the design operation process for a team of two, that included a centralized file system, documentation to track historical changes and a sprint planning site that me and my design partner updated every two weeks to keep work transparent.

-During two years I followed a weekly cadence to bring designs to the research lab, and do interviews, card sorting or prototype testing using remote tools or cafe studies to sort out minor UI questions, and working with dedicated researchers to run in-person diary national and International studies.
-In a year, my team had conducted more user research studies than any other at the company, and engineers and product managers were invested in the process.
+In just a year, my team had conducted more user research studies than any other at the company, and engineers and product managers were invested in the process.

 One of the first, and most basic goals I had for the app was to create alignment with PayPal for web.

 I reduced the number of font variations we used from 16 to 4, also reducing the app size, set up a tile system and general guardrails for our home screen that resulted in a flexible, yet regulated layout, where all basic elements from the web experience were translated to mobile while maintaining information integrity.
 The tile system would be later adopted by our official UI system and used across many teams.

 While I wasn't maintaining the style guide alone, my role was to oversee its consistency and correct application of patterns in the app, and addition of implemented patterns to the app supplemental library.

 To inform our product and design strategy and understand our users' neeeds, I collaborated with our research team to conduct a diary study.
 We went to the workplaces of small business owners in the U.S. and India to learn about the lives and habits of small business owners, and identify differences and commonalities between service providers and product sellers.